isotoma/isotoma.recipe.django/README.rst

 isotoma.recipe.django
 =====================

-This recipe can be used to install Django.
+isotoma.recipe.django can be used to install Django.
 It's a whole lot like djangorecipe except that Django is treated like a proper egg.

+This recipe will make three scripts available in your bin/ directory:

+bin/django
+    This script works in exactly the same way as the manage.py script found in any typical django project; for example, you can run "bin/django syncdb".

+bin/django-admin
+    This script is the equivalent of the project-independent django-admin script available when django is installed using apt or easy_install.

+bin/django.wsgi
+    An optional script, created if the wsgi option is set to "true".
+This script is designed to be called by a web server.

 The entire recipe assumes that your project is an egg and any apps contained within your project *do not* need to be on sys.path and hence refer to each